parkrafael/budget-tracker/README.md

 - As a user, be able to view the total expenses within a specific day, month, year, or name.

 P2:
-- As a user, save the expenses added to file
+- As a user, be able to save expenses to file
-- As a user, load the list of expenses from file
+- As a user, be able to load the list of expenses from file
+- As a user, be able to create multiple accounts with individual list of expenses

 extra (for the future):